DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 * This can happen when there is a mismatch between the date of birth that Register holds for the trainee vs what DQT holds (we send both TRN and DOB to DQT to match trainees)

-* I've also seen this error come up when the trainee’s TRN is inactive on the DQT side
+* I’ve also seen this error come up when the trainee’s TRN is inactive on the DQT side

 Speak with the DQT team to work out if it’s one of the above issues.
 Align the date of birth on both services and re-run the job.